k3nnethfrancis/client-researcher/README.md

 3. Check the console output for any error messages or logs that might indicate the problem.

 If you're still having trouble, please open an issue on the GitHub repository with a detailed description of the problem and any relevant error messages.

-## Potential Improvements

-1. Add perplexity integration
-2. Add better validation to allow open source models to be used more reliably
-3. Integration with additional data sources for more comprehensive research.
-4. Prompt engineering for better content relevance scoring.å

 ## Contributing